If finance operations are a constant tug-of-war between competing priorities, financial controllers are the rope.

 In order to keep up with the increased responsibility and visibility of this changing role, controllers must find ways to minimize the time-consuming tactical activities on their plate.
 But how?

 Automating accounts payable (AP) is a major step in the right direction.
-Taking hundreds of thousands of manual tasks and putting them through an automated workflow will help controllers shave off big chunks of time, reduce errors, improve vendor relationships, and even earn money where early-payment discounts and cash-back rebates are available.
+Taking hundreds of thousands of manual tasks and putting them through an automated AP workflow will help controllers shave off big chunks of time, reduce errors, improve vendor relationships, and even earn money where early-payment discounts and cash-back rebates are available.

 Here are 3 ways automating accounts payable can help controllers shift the balance from tactical to strategic: